-Pursuant to the December 2022 Warrants between the Company and each of the December 2022 Investors, the December 2022 Warrants will be exercisable, in full or in part, at any time until the second anniversary of their issuance, at an exercise price of \$25.00 per share of Common Stock.
-The December 2022 Warrants will also provide for certain adjustments that may be made to the exercise price and the number of shares of Common Stock issuable upon exercise due to future corporate events or otherwise.
+Pursuant to the December 2022 Warrants between the Company and each of the December 2022 Investors, the December 2022 Warrants are exercisable, in full or in part, at any time until the second anniversary of their issuance, at an exercise price of \$25.00 per share of Common Stock.
+The December 2022 Warrants also provide for certain adjustments that may be made to the exercise price and the number of shares of Common Stock issuable upon exercise due to future corporate events or actions.
 The December 2022 Warrants were classified within equity and the proceeds from the capital raise were allocated to the warrants based on their relative fair value.
 The fair value of each of the December 2022 Warrants was estimated as of the date of grant using the Black-Scholes option-pricing model (Level 2 of the fair value hierarchy) with the following weighted average assumptions used: (i) risk-free interest rate of 4.66%; (ii) expected life of 1 year; (iii) expected volatility of 37.73%; and (iv) expected dividend yield of 0%.

-Petrie Partners Securities, LLC ("Petrie") assisted the Company with the December 2022 Private Placement and will be entitled to receive compensation equal to 3.25 percent for the December 2022 Investors solicited by Petrie.
+Petrie assisted the Company with the December 2022 Private Placement and received compensation equal to 3.25% of the proceeds from the December 2022 Investors solicited by Petrie.
 Net proceeds from the December 2022 Private Placement totaled approximately \$5.6 million.
 The Company will use these proceeds to fund its exploration and development program and for general corporate purposes.
 The December 2022 Securities sold were not registered under the Securities Act of 1933, as amended (the "Securities Act"), but the December 2022 Shares and the December 2022 Warrant Shares are subject to a Registration Rights Agreement allowing the shares to be registered by the holders at a future date.